moukhtar22/doWM/README.md

 - [Progress](#progress)

 ## Description
-doWM is a beautiful floating and tiling window manager for X11 completely written in golang.
+doWM is a beautiful floating and tiling window manager for X11 designed for efficiency, beauty and performance, completely written in golang.

 ## Discussions
 I highly recommend that if you have any questions that aren't issue related, you post something on the [discussions](https://github.com/BobdaProgrammer/doWM/discussions) page, I check it regularly and hopefully I can respond and help you with any questions you have.